daptin/daptin/README.md

 - Deploy instance of Goms on a server
-- Upload JSON file which describes your entities,
+- Upload JSON/YAML/TOML/HCL file which describe your entities
-- or use XLS file to create entities and upload data
+- or upload XLS file to create entities and upload data
-- Become Admin of the instance (until then its a open for access)
+- Become Admin of the instance (until then its a open for access, that's why you were able to create an account)

-## What can be done
+## Use cases

 Examples